 “Flank-sucking caused by itching should be treated with anti-flea medications and for skin allergies, allergen management as a treatment option is advised,” says Dr Loon.
 This act usually begins as a coping strategy for anxiety and stress, as this releases relaxing endorphins.
 While seemingly harmless, in some cases, it can create a cycle of worrying behaviour, such as compulsive hiding and hair loss.

-To counteract this behaviour—especially if it stems from boredom or anxiety—provide enrichment toys for Fido to play with.
-If paw-rents are unable to supervise their furkid, consider using an Elizabethan collar, as this prevents access to the flank and helps avert further self-motivated reinforcement of flank-sucking
+To counteract this behaviour — especially if it stems from boredom or anxiety—provide enrichment toys for Fido to play with.
+If paw-rents are unable to supervise their furkid, consider using an Elizabethan collar, as this prevents access to the flank and helps avert further self-motivated reinforcement of flank-sucking behaviour.

 TREATMENTS: If boredom is the cause, provide Fido with exercise and enrichment therapy.
 Anti-flea medications, topical therapy and allergen management are prescribed for skin issues.
 For severe cases, pain-relief medications and/or acupuncture may be advised.